TrilonIO/aspnetcore-angular-universal/README.md

 Check the [Gotchas](#gotchas) on how to use `isPlatformBrowser()`.

-### How do I Material2 with this repo?

-You'll either want to remove SSR for now, or wait as support should be coming to handle platform-server rendering.

 ### How can I use jQuery and/or some jQuery plugins with this repo?

 > Note: If at all possible, try to avoid using jQuery or libraries dependent on it, as there are